barbaragrosjean/Brain_like_mini_project/README.md

 Note that if you already have the activation stored in the folders Activations and Activations_RND, we can jump the part A. Extract the layer activations and go to section B. to load the saved activations.

 #### Week 7 Notebook
 The Week7 notebook aims to develop the data-driven approach.
 A shallow convolutional neural network is trained to fit the neural data and the stimuli.
 Previously to the train, a grid search is done for the training hyperparameter using the Optuna module.

-Provided in the notebook: a way to store and load the trained model.
+The model is store in the same repository as the notebook at the end.

 #### Test Notebook
 The test notebook aims to test the best-performing model from the exploration.
 The model chosen is a convolutional neural network train above the activations extracted from layer 3 of a pre-trained Resnet, combining the data-driven and task-driven approaches.
 It contains a way of loading the model: 'res_cnn_layer3.pth' and evaluating it.